seqan/seqan/manual/source/Tutorial/JournalSet.rst

    :fragment: main

 In the subsequent steps we want to set a reference sequence to the Journal Set and add some sequences to it.
-We can set the reference sequence by using the function :dox:`JournaledSet#setHost setHost`.
+We can set the reference sequence by using the function :dox:`JournaledSet#setHost`.
 This function stores only a pointer to the given sequence.
 In some cases it might be necessary to copy the reference sequence instead.
-For this purpose you can use the function :dox:`JournaledSet#createHost createHost`.
+For this purpose you can use the function :dox:`JournaledSet#createHost`.

 .. includefrags:: extras/demos/tutorial/data_journaling/example_join.cpp
    :fragment: init

 Just adding sequences to the Journal Set does not automatically journal them to the global reference sequence of the set.
-One can explicitly trigger this process using the function :dox:`JournaledSet#join join`.
+One can explicitly trigger this process using the function :dox:`JournaledSet#join`.
 This function takes as parameters the Journal Set and the position of the contained Journaled String which is to be journaled to the reference sequence.
 Thus, the programmer is free in the decision which sequence has to be journaled and which not.
 Furthermore, we can use the :dox:`JoinConfig` object to specify the method that shall be used for the journaling process.